-Suppressors of the immune system: to inhibit the response of the immune system that causes inflammation.
+Suppressors of the immune system: inhibit the immune system’s response that causes inflammation.

-Corticosteroid therapy : rapid-acting systemic steroids for the management of IBD outbreaks by causing immunosuppression and reducing inflammation.
+Corticosteroid therapy: rapid-acting systemic steroids to manage IBD outbreaks by causing immunosuppression and reducing inflammation.

 Antibiotics: are used against bacteria that may be causing or worsening symptoms.